 What is impostor syndrome, and how can it affect you?

-Scientific American defines impostor syndrome as being a “pervasive feeling of self-doubt, insecurity, or fraudulence despite often overwhelming evidence to the contrary.”
-Though people of every demographic experience impostor feelings, this psychological phenomenon is most pervasive across minorities and women, and is also often accompanied by mood disorders, like anxiety or depression.
+Impostor syndrome is a pervasive feeling that, despite your qualifications and achievements, you don’t deserve to occupy your role, leading to deep insecurity, self-doubt, and a sense of fraudulence.
+Though people of every demographic experience impostor feelings, this psychological phenomenon is most pervasive across minorities and women, and is also often accompanied by mood disorders like anxiety or depression.

 “It’s generally experienced by very high-achieving individuals,” explains Audrey Ervin, Ph.D., academic director of the graduate program in counseling psychology at Delaware Valley University. “[People experiencing impostor syndrome] can carry around this persistent feeling of being a fraud or a phony.”
 Good news about your business brings the suspicion that you’re just waiting for the other shoe to drop.
 Rather than feeling excited about a new challenge, you worry that this will be the project that exposes you.